How to apply for residency in Turkey

 1. Short-term Residency Permit

 If you wish to apply for a short-term Residency Permit in Turkey, you should have a valid reason; some of the common reasons include studies, tourism, business, or visiting through a company’s invitation.
-To support this, the Directorate of Immigration will request documentary proof, such as for students, a letter of admission to the place of study.
+To support this, the Directorate of Immigration will request documentary proof, such as students, a letter of admission to the place of study.

-Once a short-term Residency Permit is issued it remains valid for 24 months and is automatically invalid after six months if not used after issue.
+Once a short-term Residency Permit is issued it remains valid for 24 months and is automatically invalid after six months if not used after the issue.
 The procedure for the application for a short-term Residency Permit starts with filling out the application form and providing the documents required.
 You should hold a valid Insurance Certificate for all applications to cover any medical emergencies.
 Extension of a short-term Permit is possible but should be made at least two months before the expiry date.

 2. Long-term Residency Permit

 There are currently almost six and a half thousand foreigners that have resided in Turkey for more than 8 years and that have applied for the Long-Term Residency Permit.
-These have all initially applied for the Short-Term Residency Permit, and then converted that following the guidelines laid down by the Immigration Directorate.
+These have all initially applied for the Short-Term Residency Permit, and then converted following the guidelines laid down by the Immigration Directorate.
 Long-Term Residency demands the same documentary evidence as Short-Term Residency, but as a place of residence has been established for this length of time, it should prove easier to supply.

 Again, an application for a Long-Term Residency Permit still requires proof of a clean criminal record and the ability to continue to support both the applicant and all dependents.
-With this Permit, multiple privileges will be conferred on the Permit holder, such as the right to vote, to be elected, and a customs duty exemption of vehicle imports (amongst others).
+With this Permit, multiple privileges will be conferred on the Permit holder, such as the right to vote, to be elected, and a customs duty exemption for vehicle imports (amongst others).

 If a Long-Term Residency Permit holder leaves the country for more than a year, the permit can be revoked.
 There are some extreme cases (health, study, public service) where this can be waived – again, reference should be made to specialist official sources to ensure that this is properly understood.